-3. to elect members and to confirm appointments to the Council and to approve the responsibilities delegated to each of its members
+3. to elect members and to confirm appointments to the Council.
+(Adopted by General Assembly 13 May 2007).

 4. to set levels of fees for the member associations

 5. to establish commissions, ad hoc commissions, permanent institutions and task forces and to elect chairs and vice chairs of the commissions and directors of the permanent institutions